On this page

 #- Strong application: An applicant submits the form with all required documents and receives a timely decision.

-- Weak application: An applicant fails to provide evidence of meeting their fiancé(e) in person within the last two years, resulting in a request for additional evidence and delayed processing.
+- Weak application: An applicant submits Form I-129F without including evidence of meeting their fiancé(e) in person within the last two years, resulting in a request for additional evidence and delayed processing.

 Common misconceptions (What misconceptions surround Form I-129F?)